Talibdev27/GroceryDeliveryDash/DATABASE_SETUP.md

-# Database Setup Guide for FreshCart
+# Database Setup Guide for Diyor Market

 ## Overview
-This guide will help you set up the database and authentication system for FreshCart.
+This guide will help you set up the database and authentication system for Diyor Market.
 The application now uses PostgreSQL with Drizzle ORM for real data persistence.

 ## Prerequisites
 - Node.js 18+ installed